SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 be legitimate to classify them that way.

 1. The group is focused on a living leader to whom members seem to display excessively zealous unquestioning commitment.
-2. The group is preoccupied with brining in new members.
+2. The group is preoccupied with bringing in new members.
 3. The group is preoccupied with making money.
 4. Questioning, doubt, and dissent are discouraged or even punished.
-5. Mind-numbing techniques, [such as meditation, chanting, speaking in tongues, denunciation sessions, debilitating work routines], are used to supress doubts about the group or its leader[s]
+5. Mind-numbing techniques, [such as meditation, chanting, speaking in tongues, denunciation sessions, debilitating work routines], are used to suppress doubts about the group or its leader
 6. the leadership dictates sometimes, in great detail, how members should think act and feel [for example members must get permission from leaders to date, change jobs, get married; leaders may prescribe what type of clothes to wear, where to live, how to discipline children and so forth].
 7. The group is elitist, claiming a special exalted status for itself, its leaders and members [for example: the leader is considered the